OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/domestic-standing-order-consents.md

 ![State model](./images/PO_Consent.png)

-The definitions for the Status:
+The definitions for the StatusCode:

 |  |StatusCode |Status Description |
 | --- |------ |------------------ |